mcu-tools/mcuboot/boot/cypress/README.md

 ### Solution Description

 There are two applications implemented:
-* MCUBootApp - PSoC6 MCUBoot-based bootloading application;
+* MCUBootApp - PSoC 6 MCUBoot-based bootloading application;
-* BlinkyApp - simple PSoC6 blinking LED application which is a target of BOOT/UPGRADE;
+* BlinkyApp - simple PSoC 6 blinking LED application which is a target of BOOT/UPGRADE;

-The default flash map for MCUBootApp implemented is next:

-* [0x10000000, 0x10018000] - MCUBootApp (bootloader) area;
+#### MCUBootApp

+* There are two types of upgrade operation supported:
-* [0x10018000, 0x10028000] - primary slot for BlinkyApp;
+  * **Overwrite only** - secondady image is only copied to primary slot after validation
-* [0x10028000, 0x10038000] - secondary slot for BlinkyApp;
-* [0x10038000, 0x10039000] - scratch area;

-The flash map is defined through sysflash.h and cy_flash_map.c.

-It is also possible to place secondary (upgrade) slots in external memory module so resulting image size can be doubled.
+  * **Swap** - seconrady and primary slots images are swapped in process of upgrade.
+Upgrade operation can be reverted in case of bad secondary image.

+* There are two types of operation modes supported:
+  * single image
+  * multi image

-For more details about External Memory usage, please refer to separate guiding document `MCUBootApp/ExternalMemory.md`.
+* Secondary (upgrade) slot(s) can be placed in external memory.
+For more details about External Memory usage refer to separate guiding document `MCUBootApp/ExternalMemory.md`.

+* MCUBootApp checks image integrity with SHA256, image authenticity with EC256 digital signature verification
+* Cryptographic functions can be based on completely software implementation or be hardware accelerated. mbedTLS library is used in both cases.

+Detailed description of **MCUBootApp** is provided in `MCUBootApp/MCUBootApp.md`

 MCUBootApp checks image integrity with SHA256, image authenticity with EC256 digital signature verification and uses completely SW implementation of cryptographic functions based on mbedTLS Library.

+#### BlinkyApp
+* Can be built to use as primary or secondary image for both internal and external flash memory
+* Primary and secondary images differ in text printed to serial terminal and led blinking frequency.
+* Watchdog timer functionality is supported to confirm successful start/upgrade of application
+* User application side of mcuboot swap operation is demonstrated for secondary image build.

+Detailed description of **BlinkyApp** is provided in `BlinkyApp/BlinkyApp.md`

 ### Downloading Solution's Assets

 There is a set assets required:

 * MCUBooot Library (root repository)
-* PSoC6 Peripheral Drivers Library (PDL)
+* PSoC 6 Peripheral Drivers Library (PDL)
 * mbedTLS Cryptographic Library

 Those are represented as submodules.